yingen-zhu/yingen-zhu.github.io/research.md

 ## Projects

+### Camera-based bimodal CMRI gating system
+We developed a non-contact CMR gating approach in collaboration with Shanghai Neusoft Medical Systems, using a dual-camera system to capture facial PPG and thoracoabdominal SCG signals for robust trigger generation, aiming to alleviate waveform distortion and delays in conventional ECG/PPG gating and improve CMR image quality and user experience.

 ### Sleep Monitoring
 Camera-based contactless physiological monitoring is promising for sleep tracking yet limited by privacy concerns.
 We therefore propose a privacy-preserving framework using defocused cameras to measure heart rate, respiration rate, sleep posture and body movement via a dual-branch network.